Got a minute to help? Take our quick website survey>

 Visit our full treatment and support glossaryCare team

-These are the people look after you when you're getting treatment and support for your mental health problem.
+These people look after you when you're getting treatment and support for a mental health problem.
 Your care team might include nurses, doctors and therapists.

-They may look after you in hospital, support you through Child and Adolescent Mental Health Services (CAMHS), or look after you at home.
+They may look after you in hospital, at home or support you through Child and Adolescent Mental Health Services (CAMHS).

-These involve talking with a professional about your thoughts, feelings and behaviour.
+These involve talking with a professional about your thoughts, feelings and behaviours.
 There are many types of talking therapies, such as counselling or cognitive behavioural therapy (CBT).
-You usually take part for an agreed length of time and number of sessions.
+You usually take part for an agreed length of time or number of sessions.

 Visit our full treatment and support glossaryCreative therapies

-This means using arts (music, drawing, painting, dancing, drama) or playing games to express your thoughts and feelings.
+This means using things like music, drawing, painting, dancing, drama or playing games to express your thoughts and feelings.

 It can also mean doing creative activities to improve your wellbeing and confidence.
 For example, writing or acting out stories with other young people.